ehyche/swift-package-registry-service/Sources/App/Documentation.docc/Articles/Architecture.md

 * Github OpenAPI Codegen.
 This can be found in the `GithubOpenAPI` module.
 It uses the [swift-openapi-generator](https://github.com/apple/swift-openapi-generator)
   Swift Package Manager plugin to generate code from the Github API.
 * HTTP Stream Client.
 This can be found in the `HTTPStreamClient` module, and is an abstraction of an HTTP client.
-* File Client.
-This is an abstraction for a file system, and can be found in the `FileClient` module.

 For all of our clients, we use the [swift-dependencies](https://github.com/pointfreeco/swift-dependencies) style of clients.